-ind_adj_score=

-10(weighted_avg_score-industry_min_score)/(industry_max_scoreindustry_min_score)

 (constrained 0-10, rounded to one decimal)

-MSCI ESG Research recalibrates these benchmark values on an annual basis to reflect changes to underlying company data, methodology updates and fluctuations in industry peer sets.
+MSCI ESG Research reviews these benchmark values on an annual basis to reflect changes to underlying company data, methodology updates and fluctuations in industry peer sets.

-The relation between the Weighted Average Score and the Industry Adjusted Score is shown in Exhibit 18, below.
+The relation between the Weighted Average Score and the Industry Adjusted Score is shown in Exhibit 20, below.
 For instance, if the score distribution in an industry is such that the industry minimum and maximum scores are 2.9 and 8.1, respectively (on a scale of 0-10), these are given a score of 0 and 10 respectively in the Industry Adjusted Scale (IAS).

-Exhibit 18: Relation between Weighted Average Score and IAS
+Exhibit 20: Relation between Weighted Average Score and IAS